-It is not possible to break down applications into paper and phone before May 2019.
+It is not possible to break down applications into paper and phone before August 2019.
 Application channel is manually entered into the case management system for applications taken by phone or paper.
-In a small number of cases it is known that application channel has been manually entered incorrectly.
+In a small number of cases it is known that application channel has been manually entered incorrectly or from an external system.
 For these cases application channel has been classed as 'unknown'.